ChrisDrit/serenity-now/README.md

 ### Entities

 You can see how I broke it all down from the examples provided.
-There was a bit of ambiguity with the spec and these examples, so I took my best "educated guess" for it.
+There was a bit of ambiguity with the spec and these examples, so I took my best "educated guess" with it.

 For example, based upon my understanding it appears that a **Session** may have many **Goals**, but each **Note** only contains 1 **Goal** (if any).